 - Apply an old t-shirt to prevent frizz and absorb the water

-The L.O.C (Liquid Oil Cream) or Moisturize and Seal method is especially great for the colder months and helps to “lock in” moisture if your hair tends to dry out quickly.
+The very last step of my wash day routine is to apply the L.O.C. method.
+The L.O.C (Liquid, Oil, Cream) or Moisturize and Seal method is especially great for the colder months and helps to “lock in” moisture if your hair tends to dry out quickly.
 With my hair still in sections, I unravel each twist and use a leave-in, oil, and Shea butter.

 Note: If I am doing a wash and go style, I do not use the L.O.C.
 Method.
 I skip the oil and cream and only use the leave-in.
-It depends on my mood if I apply gel afterward.
+It depends on my mood if I apply a butter or gel afterward.

 Based on the time of day that I wash my hair, I keep it twisted in the sections and let it air dry through the day and overnight.
 Since my wash day is a Saturday, if it doesn’t fully dry by Sunday I can keep it in the twists or style for the rest of the week.

 What is the wash day routine for your natural hair?